-Use the Payment Intents API to build a payments integration that can handle complexity.
-This API tracks a payment, from initial creation through the entire checkout process, and triggers additional authentication steps when required.
+Use the Payment Intents API to build an integration that can handle complex payment flows.
+It tracks a payment from creation through checkout, and triggers additional authentication steps when required.

 - Automatic authentication handling